-Many clients already have a web site.
+Many clients already have a website.
 Some want to completely replace the site they have, others want to re-vamp the design or add to the existing content or functionality.

-Whether or not clients already have a website, they may have plenty of material to populate the site.
+Regardless of whether clients already have a website, they may have plenty of material to populate the site.
 Some will have graphical elements such as logo’s already designed and these may or may not be in an electronic form that we can use for the website.
 Some clients will have strict corporate image guidelines in place defining colours, fonts, etc. Some clients will have plenty of written material about the company or its products, which can be used on the website.
 Clearly, the availability and suitability of this material will have an impact on the cost of creating the site.